severdia/shakespeare-obsidian/scripts_source/markdown/Henry V/Act 3, Scene 2.md

 ==23==To the mines?
 Tell you the Duke, it is not so good to come to the mines; for look you, the mines is not according to the disciplines of the war; the concavities of it is not sufficient.
 For look you, th’ athversary—you may discuss unto the Duke, look you—is *digt* himself four yard under the countermines.
 By *Cheshu*, I think ’a will plow up all, if there is not better directions.

 **GOW.**
-==24==The Duke of Gloucester, to whom the order of the siege is given, is altogether directed by an Irishman, a very valiant gentleman, i’ faith.
+==24==The Duke of Gloucester, to whom the order of the siege is given, is altogether directed by an Irishman, a very valiant gentleman, i’faith.

 **FLU.**
 ==25==It is Captain Macmorris, is it not?